It’s no secret that the French are very attached to their vacations and public holidays!

 On May 7, 1945, at 2:41 a.m., a first surrender was made by the Germans in Reims (France).

 However, Stalin, feeling aggrieved, had the German army officially surrender to the Red Army in Berlin the next day, May 8, in Karlshorst, in the suburbs of Berlin.

-Second Christian holiday of the year, and second holiday whose date changes each year, the Ascension corresponds to the ascent to heaven of Jesus Christ, and occurs 40 days after Easter Monday, i.e. the duration during which he stayed with his disciples.
+The second Christian holiday of the year, and the second holiday whose date changes each year, the Ascension corresponds to the ascent to heaven of Jesus Christ and occurs 40 days after Easter Monday, i.e. the duration during which he stayed with his disciples.

 This day is also celebrated in many European countries with a Christian tradition.

 This holiday isn’t celebrated in any particular fashion among the French, but they often take advantage of a “bridge” on the following Friday, allowing them to take an extended weekend, often synonymous with a short stay to celebrate the beginning of warmer days.

 The Christian feast of Pentecost takes place 10 days after Ascension Thursday, i.e. 50 days after Easter, and has been celebrated since the 4th century.
 It commemorates the descent of the Holy Spirit among the apostles.
 It is celebrated for two days, Pentecost Day, a Sunday, and “Pentecost Monday”, a French public holiday since March 8, 1886 (except between 2004 and 2008 when this day was declared a “day of solidarity with the elderly” ).